Riders Republic

 Riders Republic is a sports video game developed by Ubisoft Annecy and published by Ubisoft.
-The game was released for PlayStation 4, PlayStation 5, Amazon Luna, Stadia, Windows, Xbox One, and Xbox Series X/S on October 28, 2021.
+In the game, players can participate in four main extreme sports activities, such as mountain biking, skiing, snowboarding and wingsuit flying, in an open world that meshes several locations in the Western United States in one location.
+It was released for PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X/S on October 28, 2021.
+The game received generally positive reviews upon release.
+A film adaptation is in development.

 Gameplay

-The four main activities available in the game include mountain biking, skiing, snowboarding, and wingsuit flying.
+The four main activities available in the game include mountain biking, skiing, snowboarding and wingsuit flying.
 Ubisoft described the game as a "massively multiplayer sports game", as up to 64 players can compete against each other in Mass Races competitions.
 The PS4 and Xbox One versions only support about 20 players.
 In addition, players can also play a 6v6 competitive multiplayer mode named "Tricks Battle Arena".
 In this mode, each team competes in an arena and needs to perform as many tricks as possible in order to score Trick points.
 The team with the highest score is the winner.
-The game is set in an open world which meshes seven distinct national parks in the Western United States, namely Bryce Canyon, Yosemite Valley, Sequoia Park, Zion, Canyonlands, Mammoth Mountain, and Grand Teton, into one enormous single map.
+The game is set in an open world which meshes seven distinct locations in the Western United States, namely Bryce Canyon, Yosemite Valley, Sequoia Park, Zion, Canyonlands, Mammoth Mountain, and Grand Teton, into one enormous single map.
 The game features social hubs in which players can meet and interact with each other.

 The game features a career mode, in which players engage in six different disciplines (Bike Freestyle, Bike Racing, Snowboard/Ski Freestyle, Snowboard/Ski Racing, Wingsuit, Rocket Wingsuit).
 Each of them has its own progression path.
 Gradually, players would reach important milestones, such as being invited to join competitions like UCI Mountain Bike World Cup, Red Bull Rampage, Red Bull Joyride and the X Games, and signing with real-world sports sponsors.
 The final objective is to participate in "Riders Ridge Invitational", described as "a never seen before multi-sport competition featuring all sports in one single event".
 In this event, players can switch between the sport activities at will.
 As players progress in the career mode, they will unlock new gears, outfits and cosmetic items.